Skip to main content

 Condition

 Determines whether an element or page should be visible or hidden to the current user.
-The condition can be set to different List of Dynamic Property Types – as long as the the type returns true or false you’re good to go.
+The condition can be set to different types of Dynamic Property – as long as the the type returns true or false you're good to go.